BIGSTICK: A flexible configuration-interaction shell-model code (updated): Abstract

 We present {\tt BIGSTICK}, a flexible configuration-interaction open-source shell-model code for the many-fermion problem.
 Written mostly in Fortran 90 with some later extensions, {\tt BIGSTICK} utilizes a factorized on-the-fly algorithm for computing many-body matrix elements, and has both MPI (distributed memory) and OpenMP (shared memory) parallelization, and can run on platforms ranging from laptops to the largest parallel supercomputers.
 It uses a flexible yet efficient many-body truncation scheme, and reads input files in multiple formats, allowing one to tackle both phenomenological (major valence shell space) and \textit{ab initio} (the so-called \textit{no-core shell model}) calculations. {\tt BIGSTICK} can generate energy spectra, static and transition one-body densities, and expectation values of scalar operators.
 Using the built-in Lanczos algorithm one can compute transition probability distributions and decompose wave functions into components defined by group theory.

 This manual provides a general guide to compiling and running {\tt BIGSTICK}, which comes with numerous sample input files, as well as some of the basic theory underlying the code.
-The code also comes with an incomplete ``inside guide'' which provides more details into the inner workings.
+This manual also provides some, though not all, details into the inner workings.

 This code is distributed under the MIT Open Source License.
 The source code and sample inputs are found at {\tt github.com/cwjsdsu/BigstickPublick}.